Balu-Kenpachi/hello-world/README.md

 # hello-world
-For Learning how to work with github
+For Learning how to work with ....
+I removed github word

 This is my first commit..